NixOS/nix/doc/manual/rl-next/json-format-changes.md

 - **Consistent content addresses**:

-  Floating content-addressed outputs now use structured JSON format.
+  Fixed content-addressed outputs now use structured JSON format.
   This is the same format as `ca` in store path info (after the new version).

 Version 3 and earlier formats are *not* accepted when reading.